 GPS 441 Three-Dimensional Geodetic Model (non-credit, MTU): Conventional celestial and terrestrial references frames, precession, nutation, polar motion, geodetic datum, geoid, ellipsoid of revolution, geodetic coordinates, height systems, 3D geodetic model and model observations, reduction of observations, observation equations, partial derivatives, 3D network adjustments, height-controlled 3D networks, GPS vector observations, review of spherical trigonometry and spherical harmonic expansions.
 Prerequisite: GPS 401, GPS 403, Equivalent of 1 Cr Recommended prerequisite GPS 401.

 The 3D geodetic model is the unified model that applies to surveys and networks of any size and shape.
-The recent popularity of this model stems from the fact that it readily incorporates 3-dimensional GPS vector observations.
+The popularity of this model stems from the fact that it readily incorporates 3-dimensional GPS vector observations.
 With accurate geoid undulations now widely available, the transition from the traditionally "horizontal" and "vertical" datums to the more natural 3-dimensional approach can finally be made.
-This model deals with all observations, and is by far the simplest model and least demanding model, at least mathematically speaking.
-Since its formalism does not depend on the accuracy of the observations, it is applicable to positioning with traditional observations or with GPS.
+This model deals with all observations, and is by far the simplest model, at least mathematically speaking.
+It is applicable to positioning with traditional observations or with GPS.
 Common to all applications is the geodetic reference frame.
 This unit, therefore, includes details on the definition and maintenance of the geodetic frame and on geophysical phenomena that cause temporal variation of coordinates.

 GPS 442 Ellipsoidal Surface Model (non-credit, MTU): Geodesic line on the ellipsoidal surface, geodesic curvature, differential equations of the geodesic, direct and inverse solutions, 2D network adjustment on the ellipsoidal surface, partial derivatives, reduction of observations, traditional horizontal and vertical networks in surveying and geodesy; in-depth review of differential geometry.
 Equivalent of 1 Cr.
 Recommended prerequisite GPS 441.